molinfo-vienna/AutoSOM/README.md

 To annotate data, please run:

-`python scripts/run.py -i INPUT_PATH -o OUTPUT_PATH -f FILTER_SIZE -e`
+`python scripts/run.py -i INPUT_PATH -o OUTPUT_PATH -t[OPTIONAL] TIMEOUT -e[OPTIONAL]`

 The `INPUT_PATH` is the path to your input data.
 The file format must be .csv.
 It should contain a "substrate_smiles" and a "metabolite_smiles" column containing the SMILES string of the substrate and metabolite, respectively, and a "substrate_id" column and "metabolite_id" column containing numerical identifiers of the substrate and metabolite, respectively.
 Any number and naming of additional column(s) is allowed.
 The ordering of columns is not important.

 The `OUTPUT_PATH` is the path where the output (annotated) data as well as the log file will be written.

-The `FILTER_SIZE` indicates the maximum number of heavy atoms tolerated in both substrate and metabolite prior to running some MCS matching operations.
-The default value is 55.
-The lower the value, the faster the algorithm runs, but the more reactions are filtered out.
+The `TIMEOUT` parameter is optional and controls the number of seconds allowed for the annotator to complete.
+Default is 20 seconds.

-The `-e` flag controls the strategy for annotating ester hydrolyses.
+The `-e` flag controls is optional and controls the strategy for annotating ester hydrolyses.
 Per default, AutoSOM annotates ester hydrolyses with the same logic as dealkylation reactions (on the alkyl C-atom).
 If the -e argument is set, the annotation is on the carbonyl C-atom, which is consistent with the MetaQSAR data set.

-### Sandbox
+### Visualization

 You can use the `visualize_results` Jupyter Notebook to visualize your results.
 For this, you'll first need to install the `ipykernel` and `ipywidgets` packages with pip.
 You can choose this option directly when installing the package by running: